-Abby: Not drawn to man of her dreams
+Abby: Woman not really attracted to man of her dreams

 Dear Abby: I am considered to be a quite attractive — easily a nine or a 10 — professional dancer here in Las Vegas.
 I recently met a guy who has literally met almost all my dream qualities for a life partner, husband and father of my future children.

 The problem is, I’m not attracted to him.
 He’s not ugly; he has symmetrical features, straight teeth, nice skin and is in pretty good shape, if a little on the skinny side.
 I have always dated muscular, very fit men who get me excited at the sight of them, and I’m wondering if there’s something wrong with me, because after nine months, I’m still struggling with his looks.

 I feel like there is no sexual chemistry.
 But we have another kind of chemistry because we get along great, and he motivates me to be a better person.

 Am I shallow or is the lack of sexual chemistry a sign that maintaining a successful long-term relationship won’t happen?

 Dear Miss Picky: I’m not going to call you shallow.
 Whether lack of sexual chemistry is a deal-breaker for you depends upon how important sex is to you.
 From what you have told me, looks are a primary factor in what draws you to men.
 (It would be interesting to know how long the relationships you described lasted.)

 Bear in mind that men who are Adonises can lose their looks if they don’t consistently work at it — just as women do.
 Much as we might wish it, looks don’t always last forever.
 That’s why, if you’re looking for a long-term relationship, it’s extremely important to take into consideration qualities that will last.